 A common rig used for panfish and sometimes for other species.
 Using a bobber or float allows you to set the bait at a specific depth.
 This technique works well for suspending fish.
 In other words, fish not close to the bottom.
 There are many types of bobber on the market.
-Use a bobber that will float but pull under easy for the fish.
-These tend to be a stick or bulb-type floats.
+Use a bobber that will float but pull under easily for the fish.
+These tend to be stick or bulb-type floats.

 Setting up the floats is a simple task.
 The slip float does have more steps to rig.
 This article will show you how to rig the slip float.
 A slip float is better when fishing in slightly deeper water.
 If fishing over 4 feet deep with a bait, uses a slip float rig.
 The weight will vary based on water depth, water flow, and bait.
 This method uses bobber stops which are explained in the article mentioned.

 The fixed float is good for the shallow water presentations of the bait.
 Use a split shot rig, then attach the float to the line 2-3 feet or farther above the bait.
 The spring is pushed up and the line is placed in the slot then release the spring.